Skip to content

 This guide covers the full Hetzner AI server lineup, from €5.49/month CPU instances running tiny models to dedicated GPU servers handling production workloads.
 It walks through actual setup, realistic performance expectations, and a sourced cost comparison against AWS and GCP.

-Pricing note (updated 2026-06-21): Hetzner raised its cloud server prices on 15 June 2026 (price-adjustment notice).
-Every CX/CAX figure below reflects the new post-adjustment rate, not the April launch price.
-GPU server prices (GEX44, GEX131) were unchanged.
-Hetzner bills in EUR; USD figures use the mid-June 2026 rate of about €1 = $1.15, and cloud prices move, so re-check the live figure before you commit.
+Pricing note: Hetzner raised its cloud server prices on 15 June 2026 (price-adjustment notice), so older CX/CAX figures still circulating in tutorials are below what you will actually pay.
+Every cloud price here is the post-adjustment rate.
+GPU server prices (GEX44, GEX131) were not affected.
+Hetzner bills in EUR; USD conversions use about €1 = $1.15, and cloud pricing moves, so check the live figure before you commit.

 Why Hetzner for AI Workloads